zs7779/TinyTwitter/README.md

 * Mobile page

-Twitter functions I noticed but have no intention to try:
+Twitter functions I noticed but currently have no intention to try:
 * Video upload with tweet
 * Block user/tweet/comment
 * Share